Experimental protection of quantum coherence by using a phase-tunable image drive: Results and discussion

+In regards to decoherence sources, it is safe to assume that the main contribution comes from the spin bath made by nuclear spins surrounding the central spin, as well as other electronic spins located in its closed vicinity.
+Such scenario is the typical situation in spin systems operated at low enough temperatures to reduce the role of the phonon bath on $T_2$.
+The details of the entangled qubit-bath dynamics are outside the scope of the current study.
+We do observe that the final results are well described when only dissipation is the source of decoherence, leading to $T_2=2T_1$.
+This may indicate that the image pulse $h_i$ is able to control the dynamics and thus the decoherence of the spin bath.

-The qubit rotation in spin space is thus tunable by using a pre-selected value of $\phi$, allowing to create complex pulsed rotations.
+The qubit rotation is thus tunable by using a pre-selected value of $\phi$, allowing to create complex rotations.
 With a decoherence time approaching spin lifetime $T_1$, the value of $\phi$ can be changed while qubit control is still ongoing.
-Our study demonstrates a sustained qubit coherence ($T_2\approx T_1$) using a general protocol that can be readily implemented to any type of qubit.
-Similarly, our approach can be used in many detection schemes, such as sensitive spin detection using on-chip resonance techniques\cite{Yue2017,Probst2017,Toida2019}.
+Our study demonstrates a sustained quantum coherence using a general protocol that can be readily implemented to any type of qubit.
+Our approach can be used in other detection schemes, such as sensitive spin detection using on-chip resonance techniques\cite{Yue2017,Probst2017,Toida2019}.

-\TI{Acknowledgements.} ESR measurements were supported by the CNRS research infrastructure RENARD (award number IR-RPE CNRS 3443).
-Partial support by the National Science Foundation Cooperative Agreement No. DMR-1644779 and the State of Florida is acknowledged.